 This course is intended for students who have completed ASR 1 and a summer internship.
-ASR II students write a formal research paper on the topic of their previous internship, and disseminate the findings via oral and poster presentations, enrollment in national science competitions, such as the Siemens and Intel Math, Science and Engineering competition.
-ASR II students also collaborate with those in the first year sequence, and will act as junior advisors.
-Submission of entries into science competitions, science fairs and essay contests is a required part of this course.
+ASR II students write a formal research paper on the topic of their previous internship, and disseminate the findings via oral and poster presentations, and Engineering competition.

+Not offered during the and Engineering competition.
+Inior advisors.
+Submission of urse.

 Prerequisite: Completion of ASR I (591), and successful completion of summer research with mentor.
 Additionally, a significant amount of independent work is required.